CarolinaAbelho/Bellabeat-Data-Analysis/README.md

 This repository contains the following files and folders:

-* `your_cleaning_script_name.R`: R script for data cleaning and preparation.
+* `R Scrips`: folder with R script for data cleaning and preparation.
 ****** `your_analysis_script_name.R`: R script containing the full analysis and visualization code.
-* `cleaned_data/`: EDIT Folder containing the cleaned CSV files used for analysis.
+* `Cleaned_Data/`: Folder containing the cleaned CSV files used for analysis.
-* `BellaBeat Case Study Report.pdf`: (If you uploaded your full report) The complete analysis report in PDF format.
+* `BellaBeat Case Study Report.pdf`: The analysis report in PDF format.

 ## Contact